-You are a psychiatrist working in clinical practice; your next patient is Samantha Smith, a 42-year-old woman who has Bipolar Disorder (BD).
+You are a genetic counselor working in direct patient care; your next patient is Samantha Smith, a 42-year-old woman who has Bipolar Disorder (BD).
 She has been seen and treated by her family physician for about 20 years.
 The referral notes say that she has been treated with Lithium since being diagnosed with BD at 21.
 She is married and has one daughter (21), and has a very high-powered job at a local company, at which she has excelled despite having to take time off work during periods when she feels more depressed - the company is aware of her mental health problem and supportive of her (even writing articles about her in their company newsletter).
 But the referral notes indicate that she is frustrated and unsatisfied because poor mental health is affecting her work.
 Her BMI is 33, and she has poorly managed sleep apnea.
-The appointment is to see if there is anything that can be done to better manage her psychiatric health.
+The appointment has been made because she has had some genetic testing that the physician does not know how to interpret.

-On arriving she tells you that she is thrilled to see you - an expert in psychiatric disorders - because she just got some psychiatric genetic test results returned to her and she hopes that you can help her understand what they mean because she is having a hard time making sense of it.
+On arriving she tells you that she is thrilled to see you - an expert in genetics - because she hopes that you can help her understand what her test results mean because she is having a hard time making sense of it.